Ismah: Imams

-Shi‘ites not only interpret Qur’an 2:124 as saying that the Imam is appointed by God, but that the Imam's Ismah is manifest.
-They also believe that Ismah is a hidden virtue, and that, in order to assure that God's message is clear, so that people will not have ignorance as an excuse on the Day of Resurrection, (Note: Itmam al-hujjah, as expressed in Qur'an 4:165: [We sent] messengers as bringers of good tidings and warners so that mankind will have no argument against Allah after the messengers.
+Shi‘ites not only interpret Qur’an 2:124 as saying that the Imam is appointed by God, but that the Imam's ismah is manifest.
+They also believe that ismah is a hidden virtue, and that, in order to assure that God's message is clear, so that people will not have ignorance as an excuse on the Day of Resurrection, (Note: Itmam al-hujjah, as expressed in Qur'an 4:165: [We sent] messengers as bringers of good tidings and warners so that mankind will have no argument against Allah after the messengers.
 And ever is Allah Exalted in Might and Wise.)
-God must provide a succession of Imams, each with the appropriate attributes and Ismah, as messengers, to guide the people and to interpret the Qur'an for all time.
+God must provide a succession of Imams, each with the appropriate attributes and ismah, as messengers, to guide the people and to interpret the Qur'an for all time.

 Shi‘ites believe that the prophets are free from all sin—major or minor, intentional or unintentional, before or after their assignment, in matters relevant to their mission or not—and that the prophet's commands and prohibitions are those of Allah.
-Shia also believe that the prophets have complete knowledge of Allah's will given to them by the First Infallible, Muhammad, which at all times causes them to act perfectly in religious matters; and that "as a result of the presence of Muhammadan Light, the Imam possesses the quality of inerrancy (Ismah), in spiritual and religious matters...and this Light is the source of knowledge and revelation."
-According to Twelver Shia, The Fourteen Infallibles (معصومون Ma‘ṣūmūn), who are "divinely bestowed free from error and sin", include Muhammad, his daughter Fatimah, and the Twelve Imams, with Fatimah's infallibility being derived from her being a link between Prophethood and Imamah, the two institutions characterized by infallibility, as well as her association with the Imams and their attributes in numerous ahadith.
+Shia also believe that the prophets have complete knowledge of Allah's will given to them by the First Infallible, Muhammad, which at all times causes them to act perfectly in religious matters; and that "as a result of the presence of Muhammadan Light, the Imam possesses the quality of inerrancy (ismah), in spiritual and religious matters...and this Light is the source of knowledge and revelation."
+According to Twelver Shia, The Fourteen Infallibles (ma'sumun), who are "divinely bestowed free from error and sin", include Muhammad, his daughter Fatimah, and the Twelve Imams, with Fatimah's infallibility being derived from her being a link between prophethood and Imamah, the two institutions characterized by infallibility, as well as her association with the Imams and their attributes in numerous ahadith.